Six Narcissist Types: One of Them Is Extremely Dangerous

 6 Strange Behaviors of Narcissists

 2. They do not return favors.
-You can go to tremendous lengths to help them, yet they will simply accept it all without being grateful.
+You can go to tremendous lengths to help them out, and they will simply accept it all without feeling grateful or any need to reciprocate, since they feel you owe them the things you do for them.

 5. The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) defines NPD as a pervasive pattern of grandiosity, a constant need for admiration, and a lack of empathy.